 But before you go stand in line in the fishing section to have an associate scan the price for you, we have good news!

-Price checking functionality is now available in the Walmart mobile app!
+As the sign above implies, price checking functionality is now available in the Walmart mobile app!
 And it works great.

 If you don’t have it already, go ahead and download the official Walmart app from the Apple App Store or Google Play.

 When you have the app, open the menu by clicking the hamburger button in the top-left of the screen, and scroll down the menu until you see “Price Check.”
 (You will have to give Walmart permission to access your phone’s camera.)
+You can also access the price checker via the barcode button in the top right menu.

 We recently visited the seasonal aisle in our store that has all the summer pool toys and floats.
 Seasonal aisles are notorious for products lacking price stickers since the products therein are constantly being circulated.
 We found these arm floaties without a price sticker on the shelf and decided to try out the price checking capabilities of the Walmart app.